Nzglobal/SymanticCymatics/README.md

 # SymanticCymatics

+### Why?
+I wanted to visualise real time audio, for seeing audio feedback for my guitar playing.
+This also works for voice or any other audio source, it allows you to see beautiful visuals.
+A big screen in a dark room is best for full immersion!
 This project is a 3D visualizer that creates cymatic patterns based on audio input.
 It uses WebGL through the Three.js library for rendering and allows user interaction through various controls.

 ## Features